 1.1 miles in 2023, 12 points

 M54 (Male), 420 grams found 10/8/17 meeting with M50(M) in a brushy unmowed corner in the meadow , the day after mowing was completed .
-It doesn't appear that either turtle is a meadow resident.
+It doesn't appear that either turtle is a meadow resident, but both seem to be residents of this study area.

-M54 may be a transient or possibly a resident of the distant south slope, but he seems to find his way around this study area very well, or at least remembers his hibernation sites and travel routes.
+M54 seems to find his way around this study area very well, or at least remembers his hibernation sites and travel routes.
 He was found deep under soil and leaves several places between Oct 15th and Nov 28th 2017, after crossing the road.

 After emergence in the spring of 2018, M54 crossed the road and spent nearly the entire season in the meadow and in the woods near the meadow and in the fall crossed back and hibernated in the south slope western cove near the area he hibernated in 2017.
 But in 2019 M54 didn't return to the meadow, instead he crossed the drainage, adjacent slope, and climbed up to the next ridge.
 He traveled most of the way back to his 2018 hibernation location before 2019 hibernation.
 He met with M27(m), M57(f), M51(m), and others during his 2019 forray.
-In 2019, 2020, and 2021 he hibernated in the same area on top of the ridge.
+In 2019 through 2024 he hibernated in the same small area on top of the ridge.
+He shares this ridgetop aea with female M49, but has never been seen mating

 0.5 miles in 2017, 13 points (7 weeks)